antonrd/codemarathon-grader/README.md

 It has been inspired a lot by a related project called [the Maycamp Arena](https://github.com/valo/maycamp_arena).
 Many of the ideas laid down in it are used in the CodeMarathon Grader.
 However, this grader's goal is to be more universal in terms of how it can be used and what programming languages it can support.

+A working version of the system can be found here: [grader.codemarathon.com].

 ### Tasks execution

 The idea is to keep each program execution in a sandboxed environment by limiting the CPU and memory used as well as suppress some other capabilities of the programs.